 The penalties for these charges will depend on the amount of taxes you failed to pay.
 Amounts less than $20,000 will result in misdemeanor charges or Texas state jail felony charges, punishable by up to two years in jail.
 In addition, you will have a criminal record that will make it harder to find employment and housing.

 We understand how difficult it can be to face tax fraud charges, especially if you weren’t aware of having done anything illegal.
-Our team includes a former prosecutor and a lawyer who is board certified in criminal defense by the Texas Board of Legal Specialization.
+Attorney Kara Carreras is a former prosecutor and is board certified in criminal defense by the Texas Board of Legal Specialization.
 This gives us a thorough understanding of the laws surrounding your case, and we can help you build a strong strategy to protect your future.

 Get started on your case now by calling (817) 402-2188.